alkalaji/alkalaji.github.io/_posts/2021-02-28-Airbnb-Seattle-Data-Analysis.md

 ## Introduction

-Airbnb revolutionized the industry with its platform by bringing both the hosts and guests directly unto one platform.
-However, unlike established businesses that work in hospitality, now individuals found themselves as people who running their own business over airbnb.
+Airbnb revolutionized the industry with its platform by bringing both the hosts and guests directly into one platform.
+However, unlike established businesses that work in hospitality, now individuals found themselves as people who are running their own business over airbnb.

 Part of a successful business is the right pricing.
 Therefore, using Airbnb data for Seattle we will try to answer the following business question related to pricing:
 - Is there any trend in house prices and availability, and how can it be explained?